What is IAESTE

 If you see an offer you want to apply for you can apply online.
 You can also email email@example.com with the offer Reference Number.
 Our Exchange Coordinator will verify that the offer is still available and that no other Canadian students have already applied for the same position.

-You will have to pay the $100 application fee via Interac e-Transfer to email@example.com.
-This allows you to apply for as many IAESTE positions as you would like, one at a time, for 1 year from the date you pay the fee.
+You will have to pay the one-time $100 application fee via Interac e-Transfer to firstname.lastname@example.org.
+This allows you to apply for as many IAESTE positions as you would like, one at a time.

 We will send you instructions including the information required to apply, which includes a cover letter, resume, official transcripts, certificate of enrollment from your school, and other documents.
 You will also require a passport valid beyond the end date of the internship.